AlibabaCloudDocs/ddos/intl.en-US/Anti-DDoS Origin User Guide/Mitigation settings (public preview)/Configure policies.md

     4. Click **OK**.

         After you add a port blocking rule, it automatically takes effect.
 Requests from the specified protocol and ports are denied.
-You can manage configured port blocking rules in the **Configure Source Port Blocking** pane.
+You can manage configured port blocking rules in the **Configure Source Port Blocking** panel.
 For example, you can click **Edit** or **Delete** to edit or delete a port blocking rule.

 8. Configure the Blacklist and Whitelist policy.